Auto Mechanic Near Mount Pleasant, SC

 Not only can alignment issues cause driving to be uncomfortable, but it can also cause a lot of damage to your vehicle.
 To avoid uneven tire wear and costly repairs, we suggest getting your vehicle alignment checked, which is FREE at A+ Auto.

-Tires & Brakes in Mount Pleasant
+Tires & Brakes in Mount Pleasant, SC

 Few situations are scarier than driving when the brakes go out.
 Your vehicle's brakes are its most vital safety system.
 They give you the ability to stop or slow down, so you can avoid serious car accidents and pedestrians in the roadway.
 Having good brakes can mean the difference between life and death, which is why it is so important that you keep them well maintained.
 If your brakes are getting worse and worse, it might be time to replace them.